-In the past, I used to turn to a glass of wine after a rough day, but lately I find that taking a bath is even better for decompressing and turning my mood around quickly.
-Especially when I can kick things up a notch with an aromatherapy bath bomb.
+In the past, I used to turn to a glass of wine after a rough day.
+But I find these days that taking a bath is even better for decompressing and turning my mood around quickly—especially when I can kick things up a notch with an aromatherapy bath bomb.

 - ½ cup baking soda

-- ¼ cup cornstarch
+- ¼ cup corn starch